Golan Heights profile

 The heights give Israel an excellent vantage point for monitoring Syrian movements.
 The topography provides a natural buffer against any military thrust from Syria.

 The area is also a key source of water for an arid region.
 Rainwater from the Golan's catchment feeds into the Jordan River.
 The area provides a third of Israel's water supply.

 The land is fertile, and the volcanic soil is used to cultivate vineyards and orchards and raise cattle.
 The Golan is also home to Israel's only ski resort.

 Syria wants to secure the return of the Golan Heights as part of any peace deal.
 In late 2003, Syrian President Bashar al-Assad said he was ready to revive peace talks with Israel.

 In Israel, the principle of returning the territory in return for peace is already established.
 During US-brokered peace talks in 1999-2000, then Israeli prime minister Ehud Barak had offered to return most of the Golan to Syria.

 But the main sticking point during the 1999 talks is also likely to bedevil any future discussions.
 Syria wants a full Israeli withdrawal to the pre-1967 border.
 This would give Damascus control of the eastern shore of the Sea of Galilee - Israel's main source of fresh water.

 Israel wishes to retain control of Galilee and says the border is located a few hundred metres to the east of the shore.

 A deal with Syria would also involve the dismantling of Jewish settlements in the territory.
-An Israeli newspaper estimated in 1999 that compensation for the settlers would run to $10 billion.

 Indirect talks between Israel and Syria resumed in 2008, through Turkish government intermediaries, but were suspended following the resignation of Israeli Prime Minister Ehud Olmert over a corruption inquiry.